 Arguing is a fact of life.
-How you argue can determine the long-term success or failure in any kind of relationship — especially how you end an argument.
+How you argue however, can determine the long-term success or failure in any kind of relationship — especially true for how you end an argument.

 Dr. Phil says that a primary requirement for any fight is to maintain control.
 You do not have the license to be childish, abusive or immature.